Campus AI vs. Commercial AI: Comparing How Students and Employees Perceive their University's LLM Chatbot vs. ChatGPT: Theoretical Background and Hypotheses

 \subsubsection{Background}

-Trust, as a key determinant of technology adoption \cite{van2019trust, Choudhury2023}, has been recognized as an important factor for LLM chatbot adoption among academic staff and students \cite{bhaskar2024shall, Tiwari2024}.
-Research has shown that both insufficient and excessive trust in AI systems can be critical, as a lack of trust may hinder adoption, while overtrust can lead to risks such as reliance on incorrect or potentially harmful outputs \cite{Bucinca2021, wagner2018overtrust}.
-This underscores the importance of ensuring that end users place an appropriate -- \ie, calibrated -- level of trust in LLM chatbots.
+Trust, as a key determinant of technology adoption \cite{van2019trust, Choudhury2023}, has been recognized as an important factor for LLM chatbot adoption \cite{bhaskar2024shall, Tiwari2024}.
 Trust is commonly defined as the trustor's positive expectations towards the trustee, combined with the trustor's vulnerability and uncertainty within the specific context \cite{balayn2024, lee2004trust}.
 Research has shown that trust levels in human-human interaction depend on three perceived qualities of the trustee: ability, integrity, and benevolence \cite{mayer1995}.
 In the context of human-automation interaction, these three factors have been reframed as performance, process (\eg, availability, confidentiality, understandability of a system) and purpose (\eg, the developer's or deployer's intentions) \cite{lee2004trust}.
 Additional factors have been identified as particularly important for trust in LLMs.
 These include transparency \cite{huang2023, schwartz2023}, access to a human operator \cite{nordheim2019}, perceived privacy and robust data security \cite{huang2023, pawlowska2024}.